north-road/slyr/docs/user_guide/setup_slyr.md

 <!-- it would be nice to only give access to this page to purchasers -->

 ## Install the plugin ##
-Once purchased, users will receive an email from North Road with a link for the installer and their licence key.
+Once purchased, users will receive an email from **North Road** with a link for the installer and their licence key.
+1. Before installing the licensed version of **SLYR**, you must first uninstall the community version (if installed) and restart **QGIS**.

-1. Save the information in this email, along with your invoice and receipt in a safe place for future reference.
+2. Save the information in this email, along with your invoice and receipt in a safe place for future reference.

-2. Download the installer from the link.
+3. Download the installer from the link.
       * Place the zip file in a safe location for future reference - just in case you need to update your machine so you can reload it.

-3. Unzip the downloaded file, and then drag the extracted "install_slyr_qgis.py" over an open QGIS window.
+4. Unzip the downloaded file, and then drag the extracted `install_slyr_qgis.py` over an open **QGIS** window.
 (If prompted, accept the warning regarding trusted scripts).
-The script will add a connection to the private plugins repository, and install the SLYR plugin for you.
+The script will add a connection to the private plugins repository, and install the **SLYR** plugin for you.

-4. After the plugin is installed, the SLYR options dialog will open.
+5. After the plugin is installed, the **SLYR** `Options` dialog will open (If it doesn't, open the **QGIS** `Plugin Manager`).
 Enter your unique license key at this screen, exactly as it appears at the end of this email.
 Enter the optional requirements outlined in the *SLYR Options* section below.

 ## SLYR Options ##
-The SLYR Options dialog provides users the ability to set-up the SLYR Plugin to meet their requirements.
+The **SLYR** `Options` dialog provides users the ability to set-up the **SLYR** Plugin to meet their requirements.

-To access the SLYR Options, in **QGIS** click on the top menu `Settings` ▶️ `Options`.
+To access the **SLYR** `Options`, in **QGIS** click on the top menu `Settings` ▶️ `Options`.

 ![Settings Options](../images/settings_options.png)

-The `Options` dialog opens, scroll down on the left and click on `SLYR` to access the **SLYR** options.
+The `Options` dialog opens, scroll down on the left and click on **SLYR** to access the **SLYR** options.

 ![SLYR Options](../images/settings_options_slyr_edit2.png)